Local Pub Guide

 33 Main Street

-Imposing building next to the town square. oak panelled bar with 4 hand pumps.3 open fires in 3 main rooms .
-New to the fox only been in place 10 weeks as of 20th dec 2014 Several dining rooms connect to the back bar.
+Imposing building next to the town square.
+Oak panelled bar with four hand pumps.
+Open fires in the main rooms.
+Several dining rooms connect to the back bar.
 Meals all day.
+More reports please.

 - Sun Hotel